Labna

 1.5 hours south of Merida, 40 minutes from Uxmal, 5.5 hours from Cancun

-Labna is located and, like its neighbor Kabah, is built in the Classic Puuc style.
+Labna, like its neighbor Kabah, is built in the Classic Puuc style.
 Labna dates between 600-900 A.D.
 A small and intimate site, it is filled with exquisite and intricate details.
 The Puuc Maya style of building is astounding for its incredible artistry.
 Without the use of iron, the builders seem to have accomplished the impossible.

 Upon entering this site, the first building on the left (El Palacio) has a large rendition of the rain god Chac over the front door.
 As in other cities in the Puuc region, which has very few rivers or streams, a great reverence to Chac is shown in the numerous representations of this deity.